zakimjz/zakimjz.github.io/pages/courses/datamining/assign1.md

 # Assign1

-**Due Date**: Sep 15th (Fri), before midnight (11:59:59PM EDT)
+**Due Date**: Sep 17th (Tue), before midnight (11:59:59PM EDT)

 Download the [Steel Industry Energy Consumption Dataset](https://archive.ics.uci.edu/dataset/851/steel+industry+energy+consumption) from the UCI Machine Learning repository.
-Extract the Steel_industry_data.csv datafile that records 11 attributes about 35040 instances.
-You should parse and store the data as a data matrix, focusing only on the 6 continuous attributes.
+Extract the Steel_industry_data.csv datafile.
+You should parse and store the data as a data matrix, focusing only on the 6 continuous attributes (see datafile or link above for names/descriptions).
 Thus, your data matrix will have 35040 points in 6 dimensions.

 You must submit a self-contained jupyter notebook, with all of your **code